Origo gentis: Content of origines gentium

 There are numerous mostly fictional and often universal elements (topoi) mixed in the origo gentis.
 At the center of the story is the origin myth of the respective group of people (such as the Goths, Lombards, Anglo-Saxons, Franks and Croats).
 It was usually handed down orally at the beginning and was recorded later and enriched with some elements from ancient scholars.
 In addition to a mythical explanation of a gens' origin, special moral and character traits that were "typical" for that group of people were usually cited.
 Often Scandinavia was given as the origin place, since this offered the opportunity to construct genealogies that were not verifiable.
-An ancient family tree (like the probably fictional Amal dynasty) could provide additional legitimacy for ruling elite.
+An ancient family tree (like the probably fictional Amal dynasty) could provide additional legitimacy to the ruling elite.

 "Migration legends" often played an important role in an origo: a group of people emigrated and eventually reached another country, and got it, mostly by force.
 Although there is sometimes a historical core (such as the Anglo-Saxon migration to Britain), others seem to contain mostly fictional stories.
 This applies, for example, to an alleged "Trojan descent" or to the Scandinavian origin of Goths, which is now challenged due to lack of archaeological evidences.
 The description of the origin of the Goths in the Getica of Jordanes (which was based on the lost "Gothic history" of Cassiodorus) is today usually understood as a topical ethnographic narrative, which incorporated numerous fictional elements.
 A fairly common motif of an origo was also the so-called "primordial act".
 It was a central event of the gens' history, such as a significant victory, the crossing of a body of water, a kingdom of divine origin that is said to have existed since primeval times, and others.
 The main idea was to create an identity or establish a "new order", which has since had to be applied among the gens.